 - Luxury treatment: Inpatient treatment with a focus on luxury amenities and patient comfort.

 - Executive treatment: Luxury treatment that allows patients to continue to do work from the facility.

 - 12-step: Free recovery support that follows 12 predetermined steps that emphasize making amends with loved ones and oneself.

-If you or a loved one suffers from an addiction to prescription painkillers, don’t hesitate to call our helpline at 1-888-439-3435.
+If you or a loved one suffers from an addiction to prescription painkillers, don’t hesitate to call our helpline at 1-888-439-3435 Who Answers?.
 Treatment support specialists are available to provide you with information about various treatment and recovery options.